top of page

 How much does testing cost?

-The cost of testing is totally dependant on what we're testing for and how many tests we include in a battery.
+The cost of testing is totally dependent on what we're testing for and how many tests we include in a battery.
 For example, neuropsychological testing usually requires more time-intensive testing.
 A safe estimate is somewhere from $800 at the low end, to over $7000 at the higher end.
 However, forensic (court-related) cases can go well above this amount since testing is only one small part of a full forensic/legal evaluation.

 Do you take my insurance?